Royal Tank Regiment: Organisation

-Tanks
+Equipment

 The Royal Tank Regiment is equipped with 56 Challenger 2s, a third-generation main battle tank that has been in service since 1998.

-Challenger 3

-From 2027, the Challenger 2 will be replaced by the new fourth-generation Challenger 3, which has a 120mm L55A1 smoothbore gun, providing commonality with the Leopard 2, M1 Abrams and other NATO tanks (unlike Challenger 2's L30A1 rifled bore).
-The L55A1 has a longer barrel and the ability to handle higher chamber pressures.
+From 2027, the Challenger 2 will be replaced by the new fourth-generation Challenger 3, which replaces the Challenger 2 L30A1 rifled 120mm with the 120mm L55A1 smoothbore gun, providing commonality with tanks of other NATO members such as the Leopard 2, and M1 Abrams The L55A1 has a longer barrel and the ability to handle higher chamber pressures.
 The L55A1 allows Challenger 3 use of programmable high-explosive ammunition such as the DM11, enabling airburst capability.
-Under the Heavy Armour Automotive Improvement Programme, Challenger 3 will receive an improved version of Challenger 2’s CV12-6A engine – CV12-8A – along with third-generation hydrogas suspension.
+Under the Heavy Armour Automotive Improvement Programme, Challenger 3 will receive an improved version of Challenger 2's CV12-6A engine – CV12-8A – along with third-generation hydrogas suspension.
 The tank's survivability will also be increased, with the addition of the Elbit Laser Warning System (ELAWS); capable of "detecting, categorising and accurately pinpointing laser sources such as range finders, Anti-Tank Guided Missiles, target designators and infrared illuminators."
 The Challenger 3 will further be equipped with the Trophy active protection system from Rafael Advanced Defense Systems, which provides 360° azimuth protection from threats including "rockets to ATGMs and High-Explosive Anti-Tank (HEAT) rounds".